zhailat/Introduction-to-machine-learning-Python/README.md

-# Introduction-to-machine-learning-Python
+# Introduction to Machine Learning course with Python
-Introduction to Machine Learning course with Python Code.
+This is an "Introduction to Machine Learning Course with Python".
+This course is prepared and recorded by Zeyad Hailat, Ph.D.

 # Python for Machine Learning and Data Science